nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Add the `contact` as just a normal string attribute to `Event` class.
     * Pros: Even easier to implement.
     * Cons: Hard to implement filtering of events by contact in the future.

+### Revenue feature

+The `revenue` feature allows for calculating the total revenue earned so far.

+#### Implementation

+The `revenue` feature is implemented with the following considerations:
+- The revenue takes into account whether the event is marked or not.
+It only sums up the rate if the event is marked as done.
+- The revenue will display `0.00` and not result in any errors even if there are no events that are done yet.

+#### Design considerations:

+* **Alternative 1 (current choice):** Iterates through the event book when the revenue feature is called.
+  * Pros: Easier to implement.
+  * Cons: Runtime complexity scales as the event book increases in size.

+* **Alternative 2:** Keep a static attribute of the revenue and increase accordingly as events are completed.
+  * Pros: Will maintain a low runtime complexity.
+  * Cons: Hard to implement in the case that events are unmarked or deleted.

 --------------------------------------------------------------------------------------------------------------------